What is a Concussion?

 Our assessments include:

-- measurements of your psycho-physiological profile and
+- Analysis of your Neuro-Sensory Integration and Timing

-- an assessment of your nutritional/metabolic state.
+- Assessment of your nutritional/metabolic state.

 Call us today at 844.713.6423 to schedule your FREE Consultation